freelawproject/free.law/README.md

     You will now have all the dependencies, including the Amazon command line tool, installed.

-1. Configure the Amazon tool by running:
+1. If you're somebody that has permission to push the content to Amazon, configure the Amazon tool by running:

         s3cmd --configure